JaspreetKhela/mechacar-statistical-analysis/README.md

 * What metric or metrics are we going to test?
   * We can compare the cost, fuel efficiency, performance limits, and safety rating differentials between the MechaCar's versus competitiors' production vehicles.
 * What is the null hypothesis or alternative hypothesis?
-  * The null hypothesis would be there are no significant difference between the aforementioned metrics between the MechaCar's versus competitiors' production vehicles.
+  * The null hypothesis would be there are no significant difference between the aforementioned (chosen) metrics between the MechaCar's versus competitiors' production vehicles.
-  * The alternative hypothesis would be that there is a significant difference between the aforementioned metrics between the MechaCar's versus competitiors' production vehicles.
+  * The alternative hypothesis would be that there is a significant difference between the aforementioned (chosen) metrics between the MechaCar's versus competitiors' production vehicles.
 * What statistical test would you use to test the hypothesis?
 And why?
   * For whatever dependent variable we choose to create a model of (such as the cost of a vehicle), we can construct a linear model of that dependent variable using the other (independent) variables in the dataset as we did above.
 * What data is needed to run the statistical test?
-  * Data for the independent variables currently contained in the dataset and for the aforementioned additional metrics would need to be collected from a representative random sample.
+  * Data for the independent variables currently contained in the dataset and for the aforementioned additional metrics would need to be collected from a representative random sample in order to run the statistical test on our chosen dependent variable(s).